 2550-04 DEFINITIONS

-Additional definitions can be found in 2506, “Construction Reactor Oversight Process General Guidance and Basis Document.”
+Additional definitions can be found in IMC 2506, “Construction Reactor Oversight Process General Guidance and Basis Document.”

 04.01 Items Relied on for Safety (IROFS).
 IROFS are structures, systems, equipment, components, and activities of personnel that are relied on to prevent potential accidents at a facility that could exceed the performance requirements in 10 CFR 70.61 or to mitigate their potential consequences.
+IROFS may be designated for NPUF facilities that include a Part 70 license application (in addition to their Part 50 CP) or for NPUF facilities that use IROFS as part of their Part 50 licensing basis.
+Typically, IROFS are only part of the licensing basis when special nuclear material is processed at the facility.

+04.02 Safety-related.
+NPUFs may define the term “safety-related” differently than the definition found in 10 CFR Part 50.2 for power reactors.
+Inspectors should be familiar with facility-specific terminology prior to planning and conducting inspections.

-04.02 Safety-related. -physical structures, systems, components and activities that are relied on to prevent potential accidents at a facility that could exceed the applicable performance requirements, or to mitigate their potential consequences.
-This does not limit the from identifying additional SSCs, equipment, or activities of personnel (i.e., beyond those in the minimum set necessary for compliance with the performance requirements) as IROFS.
+In general, the term “safety-related” may be defined as physical structures, systems, components and activities that are relied on to prevent potential accidents at a facility that could exceed the applicable performance requirements, or to mitigate their potential consequences.
+This does not limit the permit holder from identifying additional SSCs, equipment, or activities of personnel (i.e., beyond those in the minimum set necessary for compliance with the performance requirements) as IROFS.

 2550-05 RESPONSIBILITIES AND AUTHORITIES

-05.01 Office of Nuclear Reactor Regulation (NRR
+05.01 Office of Nuclear Reactor Regulation (NRR)

+Responsible for coordinating CIP activities with the applicable NRC inspection organizations.

 b.
-Responsible for providing technical support for NPUF construction inspections providing personnel with specific expertise to support inspections, providing responses to technical questions posed by NPUF inspectors, providing insight into the safety significance of SSCs for inspection planning purposes.
+Responsible for providing technical support for NPUF construction inspections.
+This may include providing personnel with specific expertise to support inspections, providing responses to technical questions posed by NPUF inspectors, and providing insight into the safety significance of SSCs for inspection planning purposes.

 c.
-Responsible for providing technical assistance, if required, to to develop sitespecific construction inspection plans.
+Responsible for providing technical assistance, if required, to inspection organizations to develop site-specific construction inspection plans.

 d.
-Responsible for development of the operational programs needed to support issuance of .
+Responsible for inspection plan development and coordination of inspections of the operational programs needed to support issuance of an OL.

 e.
 Responsible for making the determination to authorize the commencement of operations.

 f.
-Responsible for the approval of this IMC.
+Responsible for the approval of this IMC, interpretations of this IMC, and resolution of issues that arise if this IMC lacks specific guidance necessary to complete the NPUF CIP.

 g.
-Responsible for the development and maintenance of the for NPUFs.
+Responsible for the development and maintenance of the CIP for NPUFs.

 h.
-Responsible for oversight of vendors or manufacturers, if required by the individual NPUF construction inspection plan, that provide safety-related SSCs to NPUFs under construction.
+Responsible for oversight of vendors or manufacturers, if required by the individual NPUF construction inspection plan, that provide safety-related SSCs, or services to NPUFs under construction.

 i.
 Responsible for coordinating NPUF CIP interfaces with state and local government.

 05.02 Region II

-Responsible for ensuring that adequate resources, as necessary to carry out the inspection process described in this IMC, are provided to the staff.
+Responsible for ensuring that adequate resources, as necessary to carry out the onsite portion of the construction inspection process described in this IMC, are provided to the staff.

 Responsible for the planning, performance, and documentation of inspection and enforcement activities associated with the portions of the NPUF CIP that are performed by Region II.

-Responsible for notifying NRR when all construction inspection activities are complete.
+Responsible for notifying NRR when all construction inspection activities assigned to Region II are complete.

-Responsible for developing specific construction inspection
+Responsible for developing NPUF-specific onsite construction inspection plans and coordinating the onsite construction inspection plan with NRR.

-Responsible for making a recommendation to NRR as to whether the is ready to transition to operations.
+Responsible for making a recommendation to NRR, based on the results of the CIP, as to whether the permit holder is ready to transition to operations.

-05.03 Office of Nuclear Security and Incident Response (NSIR
+05.03 Office of Nuclear Security and Incident Response (NSIR)

 Except for research and test reactors, responsible for overall policy, guidance, and oversight of NPUF security and emergency planning.
+Note: NRR provides oversight of research and test reactor security and emergency planning.